All Episodes

 It's just out there.

-And there are uh oh, and then they got these two guys, Tim Brown and Jerry Rice accusing the coach of the Raiders throwing the Super Bowl ten years ago.
+And there are, oh, and then they got these two guys, Tim Brown and Jerry Rice, accusing the coach of the Raiders, throwing the Super Bowl 10 years ago.

-That the Bucks really wouldn't, they weren't going to win that game.
+That the Bucs really weren't going to win that game.

-That Bill Callahan, a coach threw it, sabotaged his own team.
+That Bill Callahan, the coach threw it, sabotaged his own team.

-Now, this story at NBC, the blog there says in fairness to Jerome Bojer should be noted that we don't know if these anonymous officials have an axe to grind themselves.
+Now, this story at NBC, the blog there says, in fairness to Jerome Boger, should be noted that we don't know if these anonymous officials have an axe to grind themselves.

-And if it's really true that more than a hundred referees think that the grading system is broken, then the officials themselves deserve some of the blame because they voted to ratify the current collective bargaining agreement at the end of their lockout in September.
+And if it's really true that more than 100 referees think that the grading system is broken, then the officials themselves deserve some of the blame because they voted to ratify the current collective bargaining agreement at the end of their lockout in September.

-Spokesman for the NFL told Yahoo there's no merit to the suggestion that Jerome Bojer's grades retreated differently from those of any other official.
+Spokesman for the NFL told Yahoo there's no merit to the suggestion that Jerome Boger's grades retreated differently from those of any other official.

-But it's clear that the other officials, a hundred other officials don't believe that.
+But it's clear that the other officials, the 100 other officials, don't believe that.

 I have no clue.